Abortion in Japan: History

 Fearing a decline in birth rates in the following decades, the nationalist Konoe cabinet decided to implement a series of pro-natalist measures.
 On 22 January 1941, the Outline for the Establishment of Population Policy (人口政策確立要綱, Jinkō Seisaku Kakuritsu Yōkō) was approved, which included among its policies the prohibition of abortion.

 In 1940, the National Eugenic Law stopped short of explicitly calling abortion legal by outlining a set of procedures a doctor had to follow in order to perform an abortion; these procedures included getting second opinions and submitting reports, though these could be ignored when it was an emergency.
 This was a daunting and complicated process that many physicians did not want to deal with, and some sources attribute the fall in abortion rate between 1941 and 1944 from 18,000 to 1,800 to this legislation.

 After World War II, Japan found itself in a population crisis.
 In 1946, 10 million people were declared at risk of starvation, and between the years 1945 and 1950, the population increased by 11 million.
 In 1948, in the wake of the Miyuki Ishikawa case, Japan legalized abortion under special circumstances.
-The Eugenic Protection Law of 1948 made Japan one of the first countries to legalize induced abortion.
+The Eugenic Protection Law of 1948 made Japan one of the first countries in Asia to legalize induced abortion.
 In 1949, a revision passed which provided abortion in the case of extreme physical or economic distress to the mother.
 A further stipulation was added in 1952 requiring that the mother meet an economic threshold of poor living conditions to obtain an abortion.
 The whole law was revised as the Maternal Health Protection Law in 1996.